FernandoFdezdC/guitarras-domingo-fernandez-web/README.md

 `lambda/test_curl.sh` contains a test cURL call to test the API Gateway (remember to change the API URL) with correct parameters.

-## Associate lambda function to cloudfront
+## Associate lambda function to CloudFront

 After `cloudfront.yaml` and `lambda_edge.yaml` `CloudFormation` templates have been deployed, execute: